mantidproject/mantid/docs/source/release/v6.2.0/framework.rst

 - :ref:`LoadNexusLogs <algm-LoadNexusLogs>` now creates a warning message for logs that are poorly formed and the other logs are loaded.
 Previously it stopped loading logs at that point.
 - Fixed a bug where :ref:`LoadRaw <algm-LoadRaw>` would not load all log files for raw files with an alternate data stream.
 - Fixed a problem calculating default beam size in :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` when sample is offset from origin.
+- Fixed a problem with sorting of events in :ref:`LoadEventNexus <algm-LoadEventNexus>` that was causing :ref:`FilterByTime <algm-FilterByTime>` to give incorrect results

 Fit Functions
 -------------